How the Internet Happened

 2012: Facebook goes public, the biggest high-tech IPO in history

-If you liked this and want to get updated when I write something new, drop your email below.
-You can unsubscribe at any time.
+If you want to get an email when I write something new, drop your email here.